adawoud/TheD/README.md

 # TheD
 This project a coding task I was handed.
-It's written entirely in Kotlin, supports offline browsing, and uses MVVM on the presentation layer.
+It's written entirely in Kotlin, works offline, and uses MVVM on the presentation layer.

 The project uses the following libraries: